vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_1/vulkan_mainloop_code.md

 nav_order: 41
 ---

-The first thing we need to do, is to add the syncronization structures that we are going to need into our FrameData structure
+The first thing we need to do is to add the syncronization structures that we are going to need into our FrameData structure

 ```cpp
 struct FrameData {